synesthesiam/rhasspy/docs/profiles.md

 * `speech_to_text` - transcribing [voice commands to text](speech-to-text.md)
     * `system` - name of speech to text system (`pocketsphinx`, `remote`, `command`, or `dummy`)
     * `pocketsphinx` - configuration for [Pocketsphinx](speech-to-text.md#pocketsphinx)
+        * `compatible` - true if profile can use pocketsphinx for speech recognition
         * `acoustic_model` - directory with CMU 16Khz acoustic model
         * `base_dictionary` - large text file with word pronunciations (read only)
         * `custom_words` - small text file with words/pronunciations added by user